Muslum10cel/Contact/README.md

 # Contact

-This is a simple contact saving Java Web application.
+This is a simple contact and address saving Java Web application.

 # Used Technology

-  * Hibernate
+  * Hibernate for Db operations like save, delete etc.
-  * JSF
+  * JSF for interface
-  * MySQL
+  * MySQL as database
-  * PrimeFaces
+  * PrimeFaces for I/O
-  * Maven
+  * Maven for whole project